c-vandenberg/paper-qa-chemistry/README.md

 In **Fig 3**, you can see the answer to the query:

-> **"Regarding machine learning in chemistry, what are some recent advances in the areas of retrosynthesis, reaction prediction, and reaction optimisation?**.
+> **"Regarding machine learning in chemistry, what are some recent advances in the areas of retrosynthesis, reaction prediction, and reaction optimisation?**

 <br>
   <div align="center">